 Some Popes, including two from the 20th century, are canonized Saints.3

 I’m impressed by the saintly Popes.
-But knowing about Popes who were — ethically challenged? — helped convince me that my Lord’s authority had been passed from Peter to Linus, and so on to Benedict XVI and now Francis.
+But knowing about Popes who were — ethically challenged? — helped convince me that our Lord’s authority had been passed from Peter to Linus, and so on to Benedict XVI and now Francis.

 Human institutions don’t last that long.
 Not with that sort of continuity.